 Black Friday - 23rd November

 Traditionally, Black Friday used to be the last Friday before Christmas.
-However, it has now been replaced by it’s American cousin, and has become the the Black Friday retail event.
-Coined in the 1900’s as the day after Thanksgiving it became a popular shopping day for the masses.
+However, it has now been replaced by its American cousin and has become the Black Friday retail event.
+Coined in the 1900s like the day after Thanksgiving it became a popular shopping day for the masses.
 Very similar to our own UK Boxing Day sales.

 Cyber Monday - 26th November